Particular/docs.particular.net/nservicebus/sqlserver/design.md

 Because of the limitations of NHibernate connection management infrastructure, it is not possible to provide *exactly-once* message processing guarantees solely by means of sharing instances of `SqlConnection` and `SqlTransaction` between the transport and NHibernate.
 For that reason NServiceBus does not allow that configuration and throws an exception at start-up.

 The [Outbox](/nservicebus/outbox/) feature can be used to mitigate that problem.
-In such scenarios the messages are stored in the same physical store as saga and user data and dispatched after the whole processing is finished.
-NHibernate persistence detects the status of Outbox and the presence of SQLServer transport and automatically stops reusing the transport connection and transaction.
-All the data access is done within the Outbox ambient transaction.
+In such scenario the messages are stored in the same physical store as saga and user data and dispatched after the processing is finished.
+When NHibernate persistence detects the status of Outbox and the presence of SQLServer transport, it automatically stops reusing the transport connection and transaction.
+Instead the data access is done within the Outbox ambient transaction.

 A sample covering this mode of operation is available [here](/samples/outbox/sqltransport-nhpersistence/).

 ### Version 6 and above

 There are two available options within native transaction level:
 - **ReceiveOnly** - An input message is received using native transaction.
 The transaction is committed only when message processing succeeds.

-NOTE: This transaction is not shared outside of message receiver.
+NOTE: This transaction is not shared outside of the message receiver.
 That means there is a possibility of persistent side-effects when processing fails, i.e. *ghost messages* might occur.

 - ** SendsAtomicWithReceive** - This mode is very similar to the `ReceiveOnly`, but transaction is shared with sending operations.
 That means the message receive operation and any send or publish operations are committed atomically.